ctstewart/ThingsIDontUnderstand/README.md

 # ThingsIDontUnderstand
-Things I don't understand repo.
-Created as a homework assignment for my CS undergrad.
+This repo contains a simple Markdown file called, "ThingsIDontUnderstand".
+It contains questions that I have for my professor about Git and Github.
+It was created as a homework assignment for my CS undergrad.